 Simplifying Estate Planning

-Key benefits of simplification include:
+Key arguments for simplification include:

 Encouraging Wealth Transfer